 OF THE UNIVERSITY OF SOUTH BOHEMIA IN ČESKÉ BUDĚJOVICE

-The Statutes of the University of South Bohemia in České Budějovice expresses the will of the academic community based on the awareness of the importance of the University for the development of human knowledge, education and culture and its mission to serve the truth and to develop the ideals of humanity in the spirit of the inviolable values of human dignity and freedom, in which the mutual relations of the members are determined by spiritual authority rather than by power in which the principles of academic freedoms are seen as an essential basis for the existence of the academic community and its scientific and pedagogical activities, mindful of the deepening of the autonomous and self-governing character of the University, as well as its independence from power or political structures, making every effort to provide access to studies for everybody who desires to be educated, advocating the idea of worldwide cooperation among universities not only as a basis of international scientific research, but primarily as a precondition for education of new generations in understanding, tolerance and respect.
+The Statutes of the University of South Bohemia in České Budějovice express the will of the academic community based on the awareness of the importance of the University for the development of human knowledge, education and culture and its mission to serve the truth and to develop the ideals of humanity in the spirit of the inviolable values of human dignity and freedom, in which the mutual relations of the members are determined by spiritual authority rather than by power in which the principles of academic freedoms are seen as an essential basis for the existence of the academic community and its scientific and pedagogical activities, mindful of the deepening of the autonomous and self-governing character of the University, as well as its independence from power or political structures, making every effort to provide access to studies for everybody who desires to be educated, advocating the idea of worldwide cooperation among universities not only as a basis of international scientific research, but primarily as a precondition for education of new generations in understanding, tolerance and respect.

-- Full name: University of South Bohemia in České Budějovice
+a) Full name: University of South Bohemia in České Budějovice

-- Domicile: České Budějovice, Branišovská 1645/31a, PSČ: 370 05,
+c) Domicile: České Budějovice, Branišovská 1645/31a, PSČ: 370 05,

-- IN: 60076658.
+d) IN: 60076658.

-(2) USB is the legal successor of the University of South Bohemia established on 28 September 1991 by the Act No. 314/1991 Coll.
-Of the Czech National Council, on the Establishment of the Silesian University, the University of South Bohemia, the University of West Bohemia, the University of Jan Evangelista Purkyně and the University of Ostrava.
+(2) The USB was established on 28 September 1991 by the Act No. 314/1991 Coll. of the Czech National Council, on the Establishment of the Silesian University, the University of South Bohemia, the University of West Bohemia, the University of Jan Evangelista Purkyně and the University of Ostrava.

-- English: “University of South Bohemia in České Budějovice“,
+a) English: “University of South Bohemia in České Budějovice“,

-- German: “Südböhmische Universität in České Budějovice“,
+b) German: “Südböhmische Universität in České Budějovice“,

-- French: “Université de Bohême du Sud de České Budějovice“,
+c) French: “Université de Bohême du Sud de České Budějovice“,

-- Spanish: “Universidad de Bohemia del Sur de České Budějovice“,
+d) Spanish: “Universidad de Bohemia del Sur de České Budějovice“,

-- Italian: “Università della Boemia meridionale di České Budějovice“,
+e) Italian: “Università della Boemia meridionale di České Budějovice“,

-- Russian: “Южночешский университет в городе Ческе Будейовице“,
+f) Russian: “Южночешский университет в городе Ческе Будейовице“,

-- Latin: “Universitas Bohemiae Meridionalis Budovicensis“.
+g) Latin: “Universitas Bohemiae Meridionalis Budovicensis“.

-The Aims and Activities of the University
+Aims and Activities of the University

-(2) The main objective of the USB as a research organization is to independently conduct basic research, industrial research or experimental development and publicly disseminate the results of these activities in the form of lectures, publications or knowledge transfer.
+(2) The main objective of the USB as a research organization is to independently conduct basic research, industrial research or experimental development and publicly disseminate the results of these activities in the form of lectures, publications or a knowledge transfer.

-(3) Educational and related scientific and research, development and innovation, artistic or other creative activities (hereinafter referred to as "creative activities") are developed at the USB in economic, humanitarian, pedagogical, scientific, social, theological, technical, artistic, health and agricultural fields, at an international level.
+(3) Educational and related scientific and research, development and innovation, artistic or other creative activities (hereinafter referred to as "creative activities") are developed at the USB in economic, humanitarian, pedagogical, scientific, social, theological, technical, artistic, health and agricultural fields at an international level.

-(4) In addition to the educational and creative activities, the USB also carries out supplementary activities in the sense of § 20 of the Act, in order to assist the fulfilment of the USB mission.
+(4) In addition to the educational and creative activities, the USB also carries out supplementary activities in the sense of Section 20 of the Act, in order to assist the fulfilment of the USB mission.